Last updated: August 27 2023 - Estimated reading time: 9 minutes

-EMV is short for Europay, MasterCard, and Visa, the 1994 founders.
+EMV full form is for Europay, MasterCard, and Visa, the 1994 founders.
 It's a secure payment software and commonly refers to a credit card with a smart chip.

-- What is an EMV chip?
+#1.
+What is an EMV chip?

-- Chip-and-PIN and Chip-and-signature.
+#2.
+Chip-and-PIN and Chip-and-signature.
 What's the difference?

-- Why is EMV more secure?
+#3.
+Why is EMV more secure?

-- A word on the EMV liability shift (a strong motivation)
+#4.
+The meaning of the EMV liability shift (a strong motivation)

-- The latest EMV deployment stats
+#5.
+The latest EMV deployment stats

-- What are EMV key features?
+#6.
+What are EMV's key features?

-- The very tangible benefits
+#7.
+The very tangible benefits

-- EMV for mobile payments too
+#8.
+EMV for mobile payments, too

 Let's jump right in.

 #1.
-What is an EMV smart card?
+What is an EMV card?

 #2.
 What's the difference between chip and PIN and Chip and signature?

 In both cases, the cards are EMV cards.

 - Most cards issued in the United States are chip and signature.
-The payment process requires the cardholder to provide a signature to complete a transaction, just like credit cards traditionally have in the past.
+The EMV payment process requires the cardholder to provide a signature to complete a transaction, just like credit cards traditionally have in the past.

 - Outside the United States, chip-and-PIN is more common.
-The PIN function requires a secret four-digit PIN code known only by the cardholder to validate the payment.
+The PIN function requires a secret four-digit PIN code known only by the cardholder to validate the EMV payment.
 It is more secure.